mdolab/MACH-Aero/machAeroTutorials/airfoilopt_singlepoint.rst

 =====

 Navigate to the directory ``airfoilopt/singlepoint`` in your tutorial folder.
-Copy the FFD file, ``ffd.xyz``, and the CGNS mesh file, ``n0012.cgns``, generated in the previous tutorial, into the directory:

-.. prompt:: bash

-    cp ../../airfoil/meshing/n0012.cgns .
-    cp ../ffd/ffd.xyz .

 Create the following empty runscript in the current directory:

 - ``airfoil_opt.py``